bitwreckage/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 }
 ```

-Container will check if the service type is assignable to the implementation type and will throw exception otherwise.
+The container will check if the service type is assignable to the implementation type and will throw exception otherwise.

 You can register open-generic as well:
 ```cs